adriesse/plantpredict-python/docs/example_usage.rst

     new_prediction_id = prediction_to_clone.clone(new_prediction_name='Cloned Prediction')

-If you wish to change something about the new prediction, instantiate a new :py:class:`~plantpredict.Prediction` with the returned prediction ID, change an attribute, and call the :py:meth:`~plantpredict.Prediction.update` method.
+If you wish to change something about the new prediction, instantiate a new :py:class:`~plantpredict.prediction.Prediction` with the returned prediction ID, change an attribute, and call the :py:meth:`~plantpredict.prediction.Prediction.update` method.

 .. code-block:: python

-    new_prediction = plantpredict.Prediction(id=new_prediction_id, project_id=project_id)
+    new_prediction = api.prediction(id=new_prediction_id, project_id=project_id)
     new_prediction.get()
-    from plantpredict.enumerations.transposition_model_enum import *    # import at the top of the file new_prediction.transposition_model = HAY
+    from plantpredict.enumerations import transposition_model_enum    # import at the top of the file new_prediction.transposition_model = transposition_model_enum.HAY
     new_prediction.update()